 - Completing procedures out of order?

 It could be that your child:

-- Doesn’t pay attention long enough to hear the directions: Attention
+- Doesn’t pay attention long enough to hear the directions: Focus and Attention

 - Receptive language (Communicating): Difficulty with following directions can be due to a delay or disorder in receptive language, which means that the child is having trouble understanding or comprehending.
 The term language delay is used when a child’s speech and language development is following the usual pattern and sequence, but it is slower than other children that age.
 A language disorder is used to describe language development that is not following the usual pattern or sequence.

 If your child is struggling with a similar problem, not directly addressed in this section, see the list below for links to information about other related symptom areas.

 - Auditory processing: it could be that difficulty hearing sounds and words correctly is impacting your child’s ability to follow directions.

 - Receptive language: it could be that problems with oral language comprehension are impacting your child’s ability to follow directions